-Owner’s equity: What it is, how to calculate and track it
+Owner’s equity: what it is and how to calculate it

 Written by Lena Hanna—Trusted CPA Guidance on Accounting and Tax.
 Read Lena's full bio